When Learning Met Development

 Ah, there’s nothing quite like the movie trope where a popular person transforms the Hollywood standard of a “nerd” into someone who can be considered “cool.”
 In “She’s All That,” Freddie Prinze Jr. uses his knowledge of the popular crowd to turn Rachael Leigh Cook into a prom queen.
 While I would never condone changing yourself to be someone you’re not, there are times where impersonation can come in handy – like say when your learner can’t figure out just how to do something in their learning instance.

-With the impersonation feature, account owners, admins, team leads, and team admins are able to see SAP Litmos Training through their learner’s eyes.
+With the impersonation feature, account owners, admins, team leads, and team admins are able to see Litmos Training through their learner’s eyes.
 This tool empowers them to view and troubleshoot issues in the learner’s view.
 It’s a feature that ensures your learners will vote for you for prom court.

 Moulearning Rogue! – Brand Themes Make Your Program Unforgettable